Guide to Business Loan Down Payments

 A down payment is a cash payment you make to the lender before you receive the loan.
 If you default on the loan, you forfeit your down payment.

 Collateral is an asset you put up against the loan.
-This means you give the lender the right to take the asset if you are unable to pay the loan.
+This means you give the lender the right to take the asset if you’re unable to pay the loan.
 Collateral could be a vehicle, piece of equipment, inventory, or real estate.
-Collateral allows you to keep more liquid capital in your business, but comes with the risk that you could lose the asset.
+Collateral allows you to keep more liquid capital in your business, but this comes with the risk of losing the asset.

 Pros and Cons of Putting the Minimum Down

-If you are required to make a small down payment for a business loan, should you pay the minimum or should you make a larger down payment?
+If you’re required to make a small down payment for a business loan, should you pay the minimum or should you make a larger down payment?
 Let’s look at the benefits and drawbacks of paying only the minimum.

 Pros of a Minimum Down Payment Cons of a Minimum Down Payment